balamir53/dis-sim/README.md

 Type
 `py -m http.server` in the local folder of "index.html".

-Open the web browser and goto "localhost:8000".
+Open the web browser and go to "localhost:8000".

+Open another **window** and go to "localhost:8000/index_remote.html".